KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Gestures by thobach](https://github.com/thobach/MMM-Gestures)

 1. Recommendation - Found 'uses: actions/checkout@v3' in file `codeql.yml`: Replace it with v4.
-2. `codeql.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MagicMirror2.ino`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `MagicMirror2.ino`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `MMM-Gestures.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `MMM-Gestures.js`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `README.MD`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `README.MD`: Replace it with `MagicMirror²`.
-6. Deprecated - Found 'electron-rebuild' in file `README.MD`: Replace it with `@electron/rebuild`
+5. Deprecated - Found 'electron-rebuild' in file `README.MD`: Replace it with `@electron/rebuild`
-7. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
-8. Deprecated - Found 'electron-rebuild' in file `postinstall`: Replace it with `@electron/rebuild`
+7. Deprecated - Found 'electron-rebuild' in file `postinstall`: Replace it with `@electron/rebuild`

 ## [MMM-Gitlab-MergeRequests by jkschoen](https://github.com/jkschoen/MMM-Gitlab-MergeRequests)